-⊠ Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 19 934 For the Fiscal Year Ended Decor or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act , and the second se For the transition period from to Commission File No. 0- 15057 Quality Transpor P.A.M.
-TRANSPORTATION S (Exact name of registrant as specifications) Delaware (State or other jurisdiction of incorporation or organization) 71-0633135 (I.R.S.
-Employer Identification No.) 297 West Henri De Tonti Blvd, Tontito (Address of principal executive o (479) 361-9111 Registrant's telephone number, in Securities registered pursuant to section 12(b) of the Act: Title of each class Common Stock, \$.01 par value Name of each exchange on which registered NASDAQ Global Market Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\square$ No $\square$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\hfill\Box$ No $\hfill \square$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by preceding 12 months (or for such shorter period that the registrant was required to file such 90 days.
-Yes ☑ No □ submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of registrant was required to submit and post such files). this chapter) during the preceding 12 months (or for suc :h shorter perio od that the Yes ☑ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 contained, to the best of the registrant's knowledge, in definitive proxy or informamendment to this Form 10-K. $\square$ 0 10 , Indicate by check mark whether the registrant is a large accelerated filer, an definitions of "large accelerated filer," "accelerated filer" and "smaller reporting c · · · · · · · · · · · · · · · · · · · orting compan y.
-See the Large accelerated filer $\square$ Accelerated filer ☑ Non-accelerated filer $\square$ Smaller reporting company $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☑
+ities Exchange Act of 1934 For the Fiscal Year Ended I December 31, 201 6 or □ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File No. .
+0-15057 Quality Tran sportation P.A.M.
+TRANSPORTATION (Exact name of registrant as spe • Delaware (State or other jurisdiction of incorporation or organization) 71-0633135 (I.R.S.
+Employer Identification No.) 297 West Henri De Tonti Blvd, Tont (Address of principal executive (479) 361-9 Registrant's telephone number Securities registered pursuant to section 12(b) of the Act: Title of each class Common Stock, \$.01 par value Name of each exchange on which registered NASDAQ Global Market Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned i ssuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \square Indicate by check mark if the registrant is not required to file report s pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all rep Securities Exchange Act of 1934 during the preceding 12 month required to file such reports), and (2) has been subject to such filin ns (or for such shorter period that the registrant was

+Indicate by check mark whether the registrant has submitted every Interactive Data File required to be submitted and post this chapter) during the preceding 12 months (or for such shopost such files). ted pursuant to Rule 405 of Regulation S-T (§232.405 of post such mes).
+Yes ☑ No □ Indicate by check mark if disclosure of delinquent filers purchapter) is not contained herein, and will not be contained, to or information statements incorporated by reference in Part III Indicate by check mark whether the registrant is a large accel a smaller reporting company.
+See the definitions of "large accel as mark the second se o the best of the registrant's knowledge, in definitive proxy of this Form 10-K or any amendment to this Form 10-K. company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ A ccelerated filer ☑ Non-accelerated filer \square maller reporting company □ Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Act).
+Yes No Verification